 The chicken tractor is moveable which means our chickens can free-range and peck for bugs around our property.

 If you have the space, free-ranging your meat chickens is a great option because you'll be reducing your feed bill.
+If predators are a concern, you may want to consider electric fence netting.

 Which Chicken Breed is Best for Meat?